Knowhere: Reception

 Russ Burlingame considered the rendering of Knowhere "one of the most striking and potentially bizarre images" from the Guardians of the Galaxy movie trailer.

-Silverman and Brode described Knowhere as a "criminal lair" at "the fringes of space".
+David S. Silverman and Douglas Brode described Knowhere as a "criminal lair" at "the fringes of space".
 They considered the setting a modern incarnation of the frontier of classic Western films, "a place where outlaws and renegades skirt the trappings of society far from the dictates of civilization".